Flag of the governor-general of Australia

-The flag of the Governor-General of Australia is an official flag of Australia and is flown continuously on buildings and other locations when the Governor-General of Australia is present.
+The flag of the governor-general of Australia is an official flag of Australia and is flown continuously on buildings and other locations when the governor-general of Australia is present.

 History

 The flag has existed as three versions, the original flag used between 1902 and 1909 being a Union Flag defaced with a six pointed star, crowned, surrounded by ears of corn and a gold circlet.
 In 1909, following the addition of a seventh point to the Commonwealth Star on the Australian Blue and Red Ensigns, the star was changed to a seven-pointed star.

-On 16 July 1936 the Governor-General adopted a new flag for official use in Australia.
-The flag has a 1:2 ratio, it has a royal blue background and in the centre of the flag there is a Royal Crest (a crowned lion standing on a Tudor Crown) and the words "COMMONWEALTH OF AUSTRALIA" in dark blue letters on a gold scroll below the Crest.
+On 16 July 1936, the governor-general adopted a new flag for official use in Australia.
+The flag had a 1:2 ratio, it had a royal blue background and in the centre of the flag there is a Royal Crest (a crowned lion standing on a Tudor Crown) and the words "COMMONWEALTH OF AUSTRALIA" in dark blue letters on a gold scroll below the Crest.
 A similar design is used in most other Commonwealth realms.

 In 1953 the flag was modified again, replacing the Tudor Crown with St Edward's Crown.
-The flag is otherwise identical to that introduced in 1936.
+The flag was otherwise identical to that introduced in 1936.
+The 1936 version of the flag was again adopted on 1 July 2024 after the installation of Governor-General Samantha Mostyn.

 Usage

-The flag is flown continuously wherever the Governor-General is in residence and is also used as a car flag.
+The flag is flown continuously wherever the governor-general is in residence and is also used as a car flag.